-The Latin word Monstera means “monstrous,” and that absolutely applies to the karstenianum.
+The Latin word Monstera means “monstrous,” and that absolutely applies to the growth of karstenianum.
 If given enough space, this fast grower can climb up and attach to trees as high as twelve feet.
-In a smaller space, this plant would vine or climb as high as it could if given a moss or coco coir pole to attach itself to.
-The Monstera Peru can be a wonderful background or front-and-center piece in a terrarium environment.

 Varieties & Similar Plants

-Should you see brown spots on this plant baby, it’s most likely due to inconsistent watering, so keep a tight schedule and water only when necessary; if you don’t have a scheduled watering day for this plant and think it’s time, give it another day.
+Should you see brown spots on this plant baby, it’s most likely due to inconsistent watering, so keep a tight schedule and water only when necessary.

 Curling leaves are a common sign of underwatering.
 So, if you see the (usually flat) leaves of Monstera Peru starting to curl then its time to add some more water.